ScrPzz/InstagramScraper/README.md

 - 12 post loaded ~ 1 call

-All the scripts got some `sleep` with random and fixed values to not spam calls too fast, but i strongly suggest you to not be greedy.
+All the scripts got some `sleep` with random and fixed values to not spam calls too fast and the db requests too are randomized, but i strongly suggest you to not be greedy.
 Go slow!

 ## Likes scraper